 Quran, Culture And Civilization

-Recognizing the concept of (Neshat) in the Holy Quran based on content analysis of related verses
+Recognizing the Concept of Neshat (Vitality/Joy) in the Holy Quran Based on Content Analysis of Related Verses

 Authors

-2 Associate Professor, Department of Communication and Business Sciences, Faculty of Humanities and Law, Isfahan (Khorasgan) Branch, Islamic Azad University, Isfahan, Iran
+2 Associate Professor of Communication Sciences and Business Management, Department of Humanities and Law, Isfahan (Khorasgan) Branch, Islamic Azad University, Isfahan, Iran

 Abstract